gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 (2)](https://www.linkedin.com/pulse/oracle-apex-translations-2-gert-jan-paulissen/?trackingId=dpjSfVX%2FeD6KCXJMF1OHXw%3D%3D).
 His
 message was that is good to share knowledge as he is doing himself now too.
 And yeah, I whole-heartedly agree.
-And when my current boss wanted me to write about how I build Oracle Apex applications from the beginning till the end, I thought let's do it before I leave the company.
+And when my current boss wanted me to write about how I build Oracle APEX applications from the beginning till the end, I thought let's do it before I leave the company.
 The funny thing is that I have been introduced to my current boss by another former manager that shares the same first name as the other manager.
 Thanks Harm I and II, for your gentle words.
-Thank you boss for pushing me to write about "How to build an Oracle Apex application".
+Thank you boss for pushing me to write about "How to build an Oracle APEX application".

 Already soon in my career I invented solutions for not installing applications manually.
 Sometimes the boss/manager/team did not see a value added right away